Bienassss/StackHeapPython/README.md

     ```

 #### Get Min (MinHeap)
 - **Description:** Retrieves the minimum element from the heap without removing it.
 This operation is crucial in min-heap applications where the smallest element needs to be accessed quickly and frequently, such as in priority queue implementations.
-It returns the root of the heap, which is the smallest element, with a time complexity of O(1).
+It returns the root of the heap which in this case is the smallest element.
 If the heap is empty, it returns `None`.
 - **Code Snippet:**
     ```python
     def get_min(self):